janissuonpera/www_coursework/README.md

 # Change history (descending order from newest to oldest):
+- Admins can now rename users and change their roles
 - User info page works completely.
 Users can update their username, password and can unregister.
 - Users can now unregister
 - Added roles to DB and views.
 Menu now only shows certain things according to your role